 You live in an apartment and you’re considering bringing home a German Shepherd.
 As active and large as these dogs are, you may be wondering if they’re capable of living a happy life in your humble abode.

-Yes, German Shepherds can live in an apartment as long as the owner is responsible and provides the dog with it’s basic needs.
-In fact, many German Shepherds all over the world thrive in apartments.
+So, can German Shepherds live in apartments?
+Yes, German Shepherds can live in apartments as long as the owner is responsible and provides the dog with it’s basic needs.
+Many German Shepherds all over the world thrive in apartments.
 However, keeping these dogs in an apartment without meeting these 5 necessities can lead to destructive behavior.